agentsea/mllm/README.md

 ## Usage

-Create an MLLM router from the API keys found in the current system env vars
+Create an MLLM router with a list of preferred models

 ```python
 import os